-(a) the extinguishment or diversion (either permanently or temporarily) of a public right of way, or (b) the stopping-up or diversion of a street, or a restriction on the use of a street by any person or traffic, whether permanently or, in the case of a street specifically named in the draft order, temporarily; the applicant must display a notice in the form of Form 3 in Schedule 2 to the Applications Rules on the right of way or street.
+(a) the extinguishment or diversion (either permanently or temporarily) of a public right of way, or the applicant must display a notice in the form of Form 3 in Schedule 2 to the Applications Rules on the right of way or street.
 The notice must be displayed at, or as close as is reasonably practicable to, each point of extinguishment, diversion, stopping-up or restriction.